ryan-mahoney/Framework/docs/theming/index.rst

 Sample Project
 ++++++++++++++

 Here is a link to a `Demo Project <https://github.com/virtuecenter/demo>`_.
-You can download, build and run this project and see a practical example of how an FMF works, and specifically, how it is themed.
+You can download, build and run this project and see a practical example of how an Opine-PHP works, and specifically, how it is themed.

- * download and build as you would any FMF project
+ * download and build as you would any Opine-PHP project
- * create a database in Mongo called "fmfdemo", with user "demo" and password as "password".
-From MongoDB terminal: use fmfdemo; db.addUser('demo', 'password');
+ * create a database in Mongo called "opinedemo", with user "demo" and password as "password".
+From MongoDB terminal: use opinedemo; db.addUser('demo', 'password');
- * import the data: "tar xzf dump.tar.gz", then "cd dump", mongorestore -d fmfdemo ./fmfdemo
+ * import the data: "tar xzf dump.tar.gz", then "cd dump", mongorestore -d opinedemo ./opinedemo
- * configure your webserver, and edit your hosts file to point fmf-demo.localhost to 127.0.0.1
+ * configure your webserver, and edit your hosts file to point opine-demo.localhost to 127.0.0.1

 ---------